Exact Approximation In The Field Of Formal Series: Abstract

 \section{Abstract}

-In this article, we prove a lower bound for the Hausdorff dimension of the set of exactly $\psi$-approximable vectors with values in a local field of positive characteristic.
-This is the analogue of the corresponding theorem of Bandi and de Saxc'e on reals \cite{bandi2023hausdorff} and is a higher-dimensional version of a theorem of Zhang \cite{MR2834892}.
+In this article, we determine the Hausdorff dimension of the set of exactly $\psi$-approximable vectors over local fields of positive characteristic.
+This result is the function field analogue of a recent theorem of Bandi and de Saxcé in the real setting~\cite{bandi2023hausdorff}, and extends the main theorem of Zhang~\cite{MR2834892} to higher dimensions.
+Our approach adapts the method of Bandi and de Saxcé to the ultrametric setting, enabling us to overcome difficulties arising from the failure of the well-separatedness property for rational functions in higher dimensions.